AGIDAT – Datenschutz | Informationssicherheit

 Pseudonymization

-Processing personal data in such a way that it can no longer be attributed to a specific individual without additional information (Art.
-4(5)).
-Reduces but does not eliminate GDPR obligations.
+Processing personal data so that it can no longer be attributed to a specific person without additional information.
+Reduces risk but is not full protection (unlike anonymization).

 Records of Processing Activities (RoPA)